Marguerite Henry, Writer for Horse Lovers

 Miss Molly’s Inn

-According to the website of Miss Molly’s Inn in Chincoteague, this bed-and-breakfast is where the author wrote the second most popular horse book in American literature of all time.
+Miss Molly’s Inn in Chincoteague, now an elegant bed-and-breakfast, is where the author wrote the second most popular horse book in American literature of all time.
 (Misty was second to Black Beauty, which was published by British author Anna Sewell sixty years earlier in 1877.)